nginxinc/nginx-hugo-theme/exampleSite/content/test-product/cards/permitted.md

 * `brandIcon` - Custom icon using image from  `nginx-hugo-theme/static/images/icons`.
   * Usage: `<card brandIcon="NGINX-App-Protect-WAF-product-icon"...>`
 <br>
-* `isFeatured` - Boolean indicating whether or not the card should be the first one and full size.
+* `isFeaturedCard` - Boolean indicating whether or not the card should be the first one and full size.
 By default, false.
-  * Usage: `<card isFeatured="true"...>`
+  * Usage: `<card isFeaturedCard="true"...>`
 <br>
 * `isFullSize` - Boolean indicating whether or not the card should be full size.
 By default, cards are half sized.
   * Usage: `<card isFullSize="true"...>`